How many times my salary can I borrow for a mortgage?

 How to make the most of your income when applying for a mortgage

 There is some degree of variance in the types of income each lender is willing to accept.
-This means that it can be helpful for those applicants with a more complex income to speak to an online mortgage broker like Mojo.
+This means that it can be helpful for applicants with a more complex income to speak to an online mortgage broker - like us!
 Due to advanced knowledge of lender criteria, our mortgage experts will be able to recommend the lender that is most appropriate for your income type(s).

 There are also an increasing number of lenders willing to consider certain benefits alongside earned income, particularly those that are paid for a long term, such as child benefit.
 Finding a lender that will make the most of your diverse income is a great way to maximise your borrowing potential, so ensure you mention all of your income sources when speaking to our team.